Solar Panel Degradation in BC: A Homeowner's 2026 Guide

 Unfortunately, you cannot stop or reverse the natural degradation process in solar panels.
 It is an inherent and unavoidable aspect of how photovoltaic technology ages when exposed to the elements.
 However, you can take proactive steps to ensure the degradation rate stays within the slow, predictable range specified by the manufacturer.

 The most effective strategy is to invest in high-quality, durable solar panels from reputable brands known for their low degradation rates.
 Proper installation by a certified professional is equally critical, as it prevents issues like moisture ingress and physical stress that can accelerate decline.
 Finally, performing regular cleaning to remove dirt and debris and scheduling periodic maintenance checks with a qualified technician will help your system achieve its maximum possible lifespan and performance.
 These measures ensure your investment continues to deliver value for decades.
+Learn more in our related guide: Solar Panel and EV Charger Integration in Langley.

 What Do Solar Panel Warranties Cover for Degradation?

-A typical performance warranty might guarantee that the panels will not degrade by more than 2% in the first year and no more than 0.5% each subsequent year.
+A typical performance guarantee might guarantee that the panels will not degrade by more than 2% in the first year and no more than 0.5% each subsequent year.
 This often culminates in a guarantee of around 85-90% of the original power output by year 25.
 If your panels' output falls below this guaranteed threshold, the manufacturer is obligated to either repair, replace, or provide financial compensation for the underperforming panels.
 When choosing a system, it is vital to work with a trusted installer like Budget Heating and Plumbing who partners with manufacturers offering strong, bankable warranties.
 Explore your options on our solar solutions page.

 Are There Rebates for Solar Panels in BC?

 Yes, homeowners in British Columbia have access to several valuable rebates and incentives that can significantly reduce the cost of installing a solar panel system.
 These programs are designed to encourage the adoption of clean energy technologies.
 The two primary sources for these incentives are the provincial CleanBC program and FortisBC.
+Our article on BC Electrical Panel Upgrade: 100 to 200 Amp Service covers this topic in depth.

 The CleanBC Home Efficiency Rebate Program offers rebates for various home energy upgrades, including the installation of solar panels.
 Similarly, FortisBC, as a major utility provider, often has programs and offers for customers who install renewable energy systems.
 These incentives can change, so it is important to get up-to-date information.
 For the latest details on available rebates and to see if you qualify, it is best to consult with a certified energy advisor or a qualified installer like Budget Heating and Plumbing Services.
 We can guide you through the application process and help you maximize your savings.